 The Steps to Take

-In order to succeed at organizational change, here are the steps to follow during those critical three months of preparation:
+In order to succeed at organizational change, here are the steps that our change management simulation participants learn to follow during those critical three months of preparation:

 - Assert that Almost Nothing Matters More

 When you declare and implement change as a top priority, you are almost 50% more likely to achieve the desired transformation.
 Be clear about why the organization needs to change.
 Go beyond generalizations like increasing revenue to reasons that will resonate with your employees by answering key questions early in the process:

 What is the current state that we are changing from?

 Why is the status quo dissatisfactory?

 What is the vision for the desired change?